Topological Materials Discovery from Crystal Symmetry: Higher-Order TCIs and TSMs

 \section{Higher-Order TCIs and TSMs}

-In 2015, a revolution in topological materials was initiated by the introduction of a model of a 2D QI with gapped 1D edges and anomalous, fractionally-charged 0D corner states~\cite{multipole} [Fig.~\ref{fig:HOTI}(a)].
-Though earlier works had demonstrated that $d$-D topological phases could host $(d-2)$-D topological modes~\cite{TeoKaneDefect,AshvinScrewTI,FanHOTI,FranzZ4QIVortex,TeoWladProtoHOTI,DDP}, the QI model introduced in~\cite{multipole} was the first model in which the presence of $(d-2)$-D boundary states was recognized to be an intrinsic topological consequence of the $d$-D bulk.
-Shortly after~\cite{multipole}, several works~\cite{WladTheory,HOTIBernevig, HOTIBismuth,HOTIChen,ChenRotation,EslamInversion,HigherOrderTIPiet,HigherOrderTIPiet2,DiracInsulator} demonstrated the existence of 3D HOTI phases with intrinsic 1D chiral or helical hinge states [Fig.~\ref{fig:HOTI}(b)].
-In particular, as we will shortly discuss, the authors of~\cite{HOTIBismuth} used TQC to predict that rhombohedral bismuth crystals [\icsdweb{64703}, SG 166 ($R\bar{3}m$)], which exhibit trivial Fu-Kane parity indices (see Sec.~\ref{sec:firstTIs}), are in fact HOTIs with helical hinge states.
+In 2015, a revolution in topological materials was initiated by the introduction of a model of a 2D quadrupole insulator with gapped 1D edges and anomalous, fractionally-charged 0D corner states~\cite{multipole} [Fig.~\ref{fig:HOTI}(a)].
+Though earlier works had demonstrated that $d$-D topological phases could host $(d-2)$-D topological modes~\cite{TeoKaneDefect,AshvinScrewTI,FanHOTI,FranzZ4QIVortex,TeoWladProtoHOTI,DDP,SlagerDefectReview}, the quadrupole insulator model was the first system in which the presence of $(d-2)$-D boundary states was recognized to be an intrinsic consequence of the $d$-D bulk band topology.
+Shortly afterwards, several works~\cite{WladTheory,HOTIBernevig, HOTIBismuth,HOTIChen,ChenRotation,EslamInversion,HigherOrderTIPiet,HigherOrderTIPiet2,DiracInsulator} demonstrated the existence of 3D HOTI phases with intrinsic 1D chiral or helical hinge states [Fig.~\ref{fig:HOTI}(b)].